ErikSzabo/Pillar-discord-bot/README.md

 **It's highly recommended to setup the moderation role (with !set-role mod @role)** If you don't set it up, everyone can change you music channel, your welcome channel, and even the moderation role.
 By default every restrictions are turned off, and **users with administrator permission can bypass every restriction!**

+**Reminders**
+- reminders will trigger 1 week / 3 days / 3 hours before the event, and at the time of the event.

 # Setup

 1. Invite the bot